InstituteforDiseaseModeling/historymatching/hm2/docs/data_frames.rst

 SummaryObservationsFrame
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A `SummaryObservationsFrame` contains all observations which are not tied to
+A :ref:`SummaryObservationsFrame` contains all observations which are not tied
-specific time points.
+to specific time points.
 Each observation has a name `observation` (e.g.
-`cumulative_infections`).
-The observation itself must have a `value` (e.g.
+`cumulative_infections`) and a unique `observation_id`.
+The observation itself
-`300`) and an uncertainty expressed as a standard deviation `stdev` (e.g. `5`).
+must have a `value` (e.g. `300`) and an uncertainty expressed as a standard
+deviation `stdev` (e.g. `5`).
 Exact values have an uncertainty of `0`.
-The data is, again, arranged in tidy
+The data
-format.
+is, again, arranged in tidy format.

 Each observation must occur only once in the table.
 In other words,
-`observation` is a unique key.
+`observation` is a unique key. `observation_id` is also a unique key.

 An example table is shown below.

 ::

-              observation    value stdev
+    observation_id            observation    value stdev
-    cumulative_infections     4500    50
+                 0  cumulative_infections     4500    50
-       days_of_quarantine       10     0
+                 1     days_of_quarantine       10     0